anijitsao/simple-data-structures-javascript/README.md

 1. Simple Data Structure explanation
 2. All examples are written using **JavaScript/ ES6+**

-3. Stack and Operations are described using Array
+3. Stack and its various operations are described using Array

 ## Installation